joggrdocs/dungeons-and-docs/templates/architecture/service-architecture.md

 <!--
 📝 Usage:
+- Replace {{company}} with the name of your company.
-- Replace *placeholders* with relevant details.
+- Replace {{reason}} with the reason for the third-party service.
 - Update links and remove unnecessary sections.
 - Customize as needed.

 Happy documenting! 🚀